Michael Venus: 2019: Australian Open quarterfinal, top 10, Wimbledon semifinal, ATP Finals runner-up

-The French Open was a very disappointing tournament for Venus, beaten in the first round of both the men's doubles and mixed doubles, the latter with a new partner in Galina Voskoboeva.
+The French Open was a disappointing tournament for Venus, beaten in the first round of both the men's doubles and mixed doubles, the latter with a new partner in Galina Voskoboeva.
 From there it was on to grass for the first time this year, in 's-Hertogenbosch, where Venus and Klaasen lost to Marcus Daniell and Wesley Koolhof in the second round.
-They followed that up with their first title of the year, in Halle, beating Lukasz Kubot and Marcelo Melo in the final for a perfect lead-up to Wimbledon.
-As a result he reached the top 10 on 24 June 2019.
+They followed that up with their first title of the year, in Halle, beating Łukasz Kubot and Marcelo Melo in the final for a perfect lead-up to Wimbledon.
+As a result, he reached the top 10 on 24 June 2019.
 The home of grass court tennis proved almost as good to them as it had a year earlier, this time getting as far as the semifinals.
 Seeded third, they had three straight sets victories to start, before a marathon five set win over Henri Kontinen and John Peers in their quarterfinal.
 The semifinal saw them come up against Cabal and Farah yet again, the Colombians prevailing in four sets.
 They would go on to win the title and become joint world number one in the doubles rankings.
 Venus teamed up again with Katarina Srebotnik for the mixed doubles, where they were seeded 10th and received a bye to the second round, where they lost a really tight match to the French Open semi-finalists Nadiia Kichenok and Aisam-ul-Haq Qureshi.

 The first stop in preparing for the US Open was in Washington, where Venus and Klaasen took out their second ATP 500 title for the year, beating Jean-Julien Rojer and Horia Tecău in the final.
 Venus said afterwards that the decider to win the title was possibly the best match tie-break they had ever played.

 At the 2019 US Open (tennis), Venus again teamed with Klaasen as No. 3 seed in the men's doubles, and with Chan Hao-ching as No. 1 seed in the mixed doubles, the first time ever that a New Zealand player had been top seed in a Grand Slam event.
 In the men's doubles, Venus and Klaasen had an easy first round win against Adrian Mannarino and Gilles Simon, the latter being badly hampered by an injury which he had picked up in his previous singles match.
 In the second round, though, they were beaten in a major upset by Miomir Kecmanović and Casper Ruud, in a match where their percentage of first serves in play was way below their opponents' level.